healthbadge/episimmer/Scripts/generate_examples/ReadMe.md

 python3 events.py filename.csv -ag agents.csv -loc "10" -nh
 ```

+---

 ## 5. interactions.py
+Creates a *interactions_file.txt/csv* file for the user with input specifications.

 -from *agent1_indices* -to *agent2_indices*<br>
 Example : appends to file *filename* interactions from all *agent1_indices* to *agent2_indices*<br>
 ```python